scottzach1/Project-Beans/project_requirement/project-requirement.md

   - The guidance system of the software is where the majority of the PID related calculations will take place during the rocket's flight.
 The PID class within this module will perform calculations based on PID parameters provided by the user, as well as the current state of the Gimbal and other sensor readings from the Sensors module.

 - ##### Landing
-  - The landing module will serves the purpose of initiating and controlling the landing sequence of the rocket.
+  - The landing module will serve the purpose of initiating and controlling the landing sequence of the rocket.
 The Parachute software component will trigger the deployment of the parachute, while the Lander component will determine when to deploy the parachute, and if it is safe to do so.

 #### Sensors
 The sensor module is responsible for interfacing with the on-board sensors of the rocket.
 The modules within this module include: